 What about the modern baguette?

-The origins of the modern baguette is not well known either, but it’s been said that the baker who is known for inventing the croissant, Austrian born August Zang, facilitated the baguette because he brought the steam oven to France.
+The origins of the modern baguette are not well known either.
+Still, it’s been said that the baker who is known for inventing the croissant, Austrian-born August Zang, facilitated the baguette because he brought the steam oven to France.
 Steam is needed to make the super crusty exterior of the baguette.

-No matter how they came to be, baguettes are wonderful and delicious.
+No matter how they came to be, baguettes are lovely and delicious.